grafana/mimir/docs/sources/helm-charts/mimir-distributed/migration-guides/migrate-helm-chart-2.x-to-3.0.md

 ## Example of migrated values

-The example values file is compatible with version 2.1 of the mimir-distributed Helm chart, and demonstrates a few things:
+The example values file is compatible with any 2.x version of the mimir-distributed Helm chart, and demonstrates a few things:

 - All memcached caches are enabled.
 - The default pod security policy is disabled.
 - ServiceMonitors are enabled.
 - Object storage credentials for block storage are specified directly in the `mimir.config` value.
-  > **Note:** The unmodified parts of the default `mimir.config` are omitted for brevity, even though in a valid 2.1 values file they need to be included.
+  > **Note:** The unmodified parts of the default `mimir.config` are omitted for brevity, even though in a valid 2.x values file they need to be included.

 ```yaml
 rbac: